-About / Introduction to AxeKool Guitars
+About / Introduction to AxeKool

-I started getting involved in music as a musician over 25 years ago and purchased a bass guitar, learned a bit and joined a classic rock covers band.
+I started getting involved in music as a musician over 26 years ago and purchased a bass guitar, learned a bit and joined a classic rock covers band.
 I played pretty awfully, but we got paid in beer and had lot of fun.
 A couple of years later I purchased an electric and acoustic guitar and started doing vocal work and I fell in love with the whole musician thing.
 I am an acoustic player at heart, but would say my live band talent was being a vocalist and I have worked as a frontman in a few bands including, Rock, Blues and Tribute bands.
 I am fully retired from the stage now!

 With a mechanical, electrical, engineering and IT/graphic design background, repairing and working on guitars became a nice side line, as I found guitars to be creative, but still technical and intricate enough to be interesting to work on.
 I started repairing guitars when I first became a musician all those years ago.
-I did repairs via word and mouth and when I recently moved to the outskirts of Cheltenham I decided to make it a business and give it a name “AxeKool” and a website!
+I did repairs via word and mouth and when I recently moved to Gloucestershire I decided to make it a business and give it a name “AxeKool” and a website!
 I also put together a dedicated guitar workshop which is well equipped for just about anything coming through the door.

 My Own Personal Guitars, Gear & Rig

-Although I own a couple of electric guitars (2 x Les Paul’s), I am a acoustic player at heart and own a Martin HD-28 pictured above in the photo, which was taken at the Chateau Denmark in Denmark Street, London when I purchased it new from Dawson’s Guitars Shop.
-I fitted a L.R.
-Baggs M80 3D Active Soundhole Pickup to the Martin and then this runs to a L.R.
-Baggs Venue DI and then plugs into a Marshall Acoustic AS50D Soloist Amp.
-Its a superb little rig.
-I also own a Taylor Academy 12e-N Grand Concert Classical and I use a Shure Beta 58A Microphone which plugs directly into the same amp.
-Its a simple but very effective setup and suits my purposes for playing at home.
-I also own a Epiphone AJ15 Acoustic (with upgrades) for practice and playing at family functions etc.
+Although I do own a Epiphone Les Paul Pro with every upgrade you can imagine, I am an acoustic player at heart.
+I own a Martin HD-28 pictured above in the photo, which was taken at the Chateau Denmark in Denmark Street, London where I purchased it new from Dawson’s Guitar Shop.
+I fitted a LR Baggs M80 3D Active Sound hole Pickup to the Martin and then this runs to a L.R.
+Baggs DI Venue, and then plugs into a Marshall Acoustic AS50D Soloist Amp.
+I use a Shure Beta 58A Microphone which plugs directly into the same amp.
+Its a fantastic and very effective setup and suits my purposes.

 Thanks for reading